OMMS-FLL-Teams/Team1/Robot_and_Attachment_Design/readme.txt

 We recommend using Brick Architect's LEGO Parts Guide (https://brickarchitect.com/parts) to help FLL teams member better visual the set of potentially available parts.

+AndyMark (www.andymark.com) is FLL’s official site for selling previous season kits.
+Previous season kits are usually a good place to get spare LEGO parts and the previous season kits can be used for training new team members.
+For example, if a school has two competition teams and a couple of recreational teams, previous season kits would provide a way for recreational team members to gain experience programming a robot to solve missions.
+Previous seasons is also a good (some times cheaper way) to get lots of good Technic parts.